Creating Your First Projection

 Enter Assets

-You can now click Add Financial Asset or Add Real Asset to enter details about the client's capital and real assets.
+You can now click Add Financial Asset or Add Real Asset to enter details about the client's financial and real assets.

 For the Financial Assets, make sure to complete the data entry for each row, including the Description, Value, Cost (for non-registered accounts), Type, and percentage allocation to Cash, Fixed Income, and Equity.
 The Total RoR will be calculated for you and once complete, the row will be saved automatically.
-If desired, you can update the individual RoR percentages for each Financial Asset individually.
+You can update the individual RoR percentages for each Financial Asset individually.

-As a best practice, it is advisable to enter a Non-Registered Account (or RRSP and TFSA) even if the client does not have this account type currently.
-This allows the software to make automatic contributions to these accounts on the Planning page rather than to a Cash Balance when there is surplus cash available or when you are applying recommended savings options to reach a retirement goal.
-Snap will create a default non-registered account with an initial value of $0 which is allocated to 100% Cash for this reason.
-You can adjust these settings.
+As a best practice, enter a non-registered account (or RRSP and TFSA) even if there is a $0 value.
+This allows the software to contribute to the accounts in the future and avoid using the Cash Balance.
+It also allows the Recommended Savings feature to use this account to reach a retirement goal.
+Snap creates a default non-registered account with an initial value of $0 allocated to 100% Cash which can be edited.

-Asset balances are considered to be the beginning-of-the-year values for the start year of projections.
-For Group Assets and Defined Contribution Pension Plans (DCPP), make sure to click the Employer Matching tab to set up employer and employee annual contributions as a percentage of Employment Income.
+Asset balances are the beginning-of-the-year values for the first year of projections.
+For Group Assets and Defined Contribution Pension Plans (DCPP), click the Employer Matching tab to set up employer and employee annual contributions as a percentage of Employment Income.

 Click the TFSA tab and/or RRSP/RRIF tab to enter the client's current Contribution Room.